stitchdata/docs/_saas-integrations/bing-ads/bing-ads-latest.md

 requirements-list:
   - item: |
       **To pause all ad-blocking software currently in use.** Because Bing Ads authentication uses pop ups, you may encounter issues if ad blockers aren't disabled during the setup.
+  - item: |
+      **To have Viewer permissions to the profiles you want to connect.** These read-only permissions will ensure Stitch can read data from the profiles you select for replication.
+[Read more about Bing Ads user permissions here](https://help.bingads.microsoft.com/#apex/3/en/52037/3/en-US/#ext:none).

 requirements-info: